security211/icrus_vulnerabilty_research/Nahamsec/rootxharsh.md

 ## NB

-try to understand the application farmework ,ad routes ,infrastructer use time wisely while using payloads understand hw they work its going to take some time but its worth it
+try to understand the application farmework ,ad routes ,infrastructer,computer languages  flaws use time wisely while using payloads understand hw they work its going to take some time but its worth it try reversing cvs. routine is important.

+## other